Free meditation quiz

 Manifestation

-Guided visualisation aimed at a goal or future you are building.
-Not wishful thinking, but focused mental rehearsal of the outcome and the steps toward it.
+Guided visualisation pointed at something you actually want.
+Not wishful thinking, but mental rehearsal of the outcome and the steps it will take to get there.

 Best if you are working toward something and want to rehearse it clearly.